rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

 ### 2. Compiler Directives and Annotations

 1. __Changes made to import statements should be removed.__
-    Although removing changes involving import statements might create new warnings for `unused import`, import statements would not communicate anything about the bug or the bug fix since it would only 	be necessary to support functions.
+    Although removing changes involving import statements might create new warnings of `unused import statements`, import statements would not communicate anything about the bug or the bug fix since they would only be necessary to support functions.
 It is also worth noting that these import statements could be completely removed by using the fully qualified function names.

 2. __Changes made to @override statements can be removed under some circumstances.__
-    In Java, `@override` notation forces compiler to double-check if such method is overriding the method in superclass(often used to check typos in method signature and return type).
-Therefore, merely adding @override to existing method is not a functional change.
-If @override notation comes along with a new or modified method in fixed version, we can keep the addition so it is more obvious to researchers that a method is overriden.
+    In Java, `@override` notation forces compiler to double-check if such method is overriding the method in superclass(this operation is often used to check typos in method signatures and return types).
+Therefore, merely adding @override statements to existing methods is not a functional change.
+However, if `@override` notation comes along with a new or modified method in fixed version, we can keep the addition so it is more obvious to researchers that a method is overriden.

     1. if `@override` is added to a pre-existing method and there are no changes made to that specific method in fixed version, remove the change from patch.